Testing Ground: Experiments in Dance

 Testing Ground is a platform for dance artists and companies, emerging or established, to test new performance ideas in front of a live audience.
 It provides a place for new work to be shown and encourages an opportunity for an open discussion on the work presented.

-Testing Ground is presented in partnership with Theatre Bristol, Circomedia and Bath Dance.
+Testing Ground is presented in partnership with Theatre Bristol and Circomedia.
 It is supported by Laila Diallo.

 We aim for the platform to be highly supportive and nurturing for the artists involved, and an interactive opportunity for audiences, offering them an insight into new work.
 We endeavour to bring together an interested and relevant audience (including promoters, producers and programmers) in order to open up a genuine dialogue that will help develop the work further.
 All performers will have the opportunity to receive feedback on their work through a question and answer session with the audience.